irods/irods/manual.rst

 Overview
 --------

-This manual attempts to provide standalone documentation for iRODS (http://irods.org) as packaged by the Renaissance Computing Institute (RENCI) (http://www.renci.org) under the aegis of the iRODS Consortium (http://irods-consortium.org).
+This manual provides standalone documentation for iRODS (http://irods.org) as packaged by the Renaissance Computing Institute (RENCI) (http://www.renci.org) under the aegis of the iRODS Consortium (http://irods-consortium.org).
+Please enter comments and suggestions as github issues at https://github.com/irods/irods/issues.

     http://irods.org